 Since WWOH may be a sensitive issue for respondents, maintaining anonymity of responses is an important focus of our experimental design.
 While the names and phone numbers of all participants were collected on the sign-in sheets, this identifying information was not collected in the survey itself.
-As a result, participants' names and full phone numbers are not associated with their individual survey responses at any point in the data collection or analysis process.16 Instead, participants were asked only to provide the last three digits of their phone number.
-We then used these trailing digits to randomize participants to treatment conditions, allowing us to recover a given participant's assigned treatment status using only their last three phone number digits.17 In addition, this also allows us to link participants' follow-up responses to their responses in the main experiment using only the combination of session number and these trailing digits.18 In sum, only the local surveyors collected a list with names and full phone numbers for each session.
+As a result, participants' names and full phone numbers are not associated with their individual survey responses at any point in the data collection or analysis process.
+16 Instead, participants were asked only to provide the last three digits of their phone number.
+We then used these trailing digits to randomize participants to treatment conditions, allowing us to recover a given participant's assigned treatment status using only their last three phone number digits.
+17 In addition, this also allows us to link participants' follow-up responses to their responses in the main experiment using only the combination of session number and these trailing digits.
+18 In sum, only the local surveyors collected a list with names and full phone names for each session.
+However, these surveyors were not able to link names to answers since they never had access to the data we collected through the online platform.
+Meanwhile, the researchers have access to the data, but do not have access to the participants' contact list-just the last three digits of their phone numbers.
+This anonymous design was chosen to facilitate the elicitation of honest opinions regarding WWOH.